Harry Womack: Career

 In 1972 Bobby released the album Understanding.
 The album reached No. 43 on the Billboard pop albums chart and No. 7 on the R&B albums chart.
-One of the key songs from the album, "I Can Understand It", has become a soul classic and was covered by New Birth in '73 and became a major hit for them.
-Bobby later produced a cover version of the cut for his brothers The Valentinos - Harry, Curtis and Friendly, Jr. The brothers sang background on the original version.
-The album version of "I Can Understand It" became a huge club hit and had great cross over appeal.
+One of the key songs from the album, "I Can Understand It", has become a soul classic, and Bobby later produced a cover version of it for The Valentinos.

-Bobby later described his brother as "bohemian" and "carefree".
-Though it was assumed that Bobby's 1973 hit, "Harry Hippie", was about him, Bobby later said that it was just a song given to him by his collaborator and friend, country singer-songwriter Jim Ford.
-Nonetheless, during performances of the song, Harry would do dance numbers, which caused laughter among audience members and Bobby himself.
-Harry's last professional recording was singing background (tenor) on Bobby's album, Lookin' for a Love Again, released in January 1974.
-The title track would find success for a third time after its release.
+Although it was assumed that Bobby's 1973 hit, "Harry Hippie", was about Harry, Bobby later said that the song was given to him by his collaborator and friend, country singer-songwriter Jim Ford.
+Nonetheless, Harry would dance during performances of the song, amusing the audience and Bobby.
+Harry's last professional recording was singing background (tenor) on Bobby's 1974 album Lookin' for a Love Again.
+The title track found success for a third time after its release.

+Bobby described his brother as "bohemian" and "carefree".
+Harry had a confident stage presence and the ability to improvise in gigs.
+He was known to be soft-spoken, laid back and reflective, with a quick wit.
+He was quite reclusive, choosing to spend time with his friends.

 Death

-Noting continuing escalation of relational problems between Harry & his girlfriend, Patricia, Bobby suggested, instead of touring, Harry stay behind, at his home for "a time-out" while he and the rest of the band went on the road to promote his new album.
-On the night of March 9, 1974, shortly after arriving at Bobby's; Patricia started an argument with Harry, claiming she'd found a pair of panties in the room he was occupying in Bobby's home; engulfed in rage, fueled by jealousy, Patricia grabbed a steak knife, plunging it into Harry's neck, mortally "wounding" him; the violent act, left her 7-year-old son, (from a previous union) that Harry cared for during their 6-year relationship and their 3-year-old daughter parentless.
-"It was a case of jealousy," said Bobby, adding that "she thought he was leaving."
+In March 1974, Bobby had noted a continuing escalation of relational problems between Harry and his girlfriend, Patricia, and suggested that instead of touring, Harry stay at his home while the rest of the band went on tour.
+On the night of March 9, shortly after arriving at Bobby's house, Patricia started an argument with Harry, claiming she had found a pair of panties in Bobby's room.
+She stabbed Harry fatally in the neck with a steak knife.
+The death left her 7-year-old son (from a previous relationship) who Harry cared for, and their 3-year-old daughter, fatherless.
 The undergarments later turned out to belong to a girlfriend of Bobby's.
-Harry is buried at Forest Lawn Memorial Park (Glendale).
+Harry is buried at Forest Lawn Memorial Park, Glendale.

-The tune "Harry Hippie" penned in 1972 by Jimmy Ford for Bobby; although not written in reference to Harry, Bobby performed it as a tribute to Harry, for over 4 decades, until the day of his death in 2014.
-Bobby further expounded on his brother's death in an interview quote about the song and in Understanding wiki article under the Harry Hippie section.
-A week after Harry's death, his last recording as a background vocalist, on his brother's record "Lookin' for a Love", reached number-one on the R&B chart and number ten on the pop chart, later selling two million copies.
+A week after his death, his final recording on "Lookin' for a Love" reached number 1 on the R&B chart and number 10 on the pop chart, later selling two million copies.

+Bobby performed "Harry Hippie" in tribute to Harry, for over four decades, until his death in 2014.